On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Model and statements of main results

 lies outside the domain of $(\mathcal{P}_\e - \lambda_{k,\e}^{(\ell)})^{-1}$.
 To overcome this difficulty, we use a non-trivial cancellation mechanism specific to our framework.
 This allows us to obtain explicit expressions for the response terms for both the eigenvalues and eigenprojections.

-Further, we observe numerically (see the case study in Section \ref{sec:casestudy}) that the form of the response of the eigenfunctions $\dot{F}^{(\ell)}_{k}$ is such that the overall shape of the envelope of $F^{(\ell)}_{k,\e}$ is relatively unchanged by modestly increasing $\e$ from 0.
+Further, we observe numerically (for example as in Figure \ref{fig:respmatrixfig}(right)) that the form of the response of the eigenfunctions $\dot{F}^{(\ell)}_{k}$ is such that the overall shape of the envelope of $F^{(\ell)}_{k,\e}$ is relatively unchanged by modestly increasing $\e$ from 0.
 Practically, this observation helps to explain the robustness of dominant complex eigenfunctions to various types of noise, whether they arise from models, data, or numerical techniques.

-The following theorem refines Theorem \ref{thm:1} by presenting the linear response of the eigenprojections, in addition to the linear and quadratic responses of the eigenvalues of $\mathcal{P}_\e$ as $\e \to 0$.
+The following theorem refines Theorem \ref{thm:1} by stating the linear response of the eigenprojections, in addition to the linear and quadratic responses of the eigenvalues of $\mathcal{P}_\e$ as $\e \to 0$.

 \begin{theorem} Under the hypotheses and notation of Theorem \ref{thm:1}, there exist complex numbers \( \hat{\lambda}_{k}^{(1)},\ldots,\hat{\lambda}_{k}^{(N)}, \doublehat{\lambda}_{k}^{(1)},\ldots,\doublehat{\lambda}_{k}^{(N)} \) and functions